Brad Marchand: Boston Bruins (2009–2025)

 With the retirements of both David Krejčí and longtime linemate and close friend Patrice Bergeron during the 2023 off-season, Marchand, along with Milan Lucic (who returned to Boston in 2023 in free agency), became the last active players from the Stanley Cup-winning 2010–11 Bruins roster still playing for the team.
 On September 20, 2023, in advance of the 2023–24 season, Marchand was named captain of the Bruins, succeeding the recently retired Patrice Bergeron.
 On November 18, Marchand recorded his 500th NHL assist on a Charlie McAvoy goal in a 5–2 victory over the Montreal Canadiens.
 On February 13, 2024, Marchand played his 1,000th NHL game in a 3–2 shootout loss to the Tampa Bay Lightning, becoming only the eighth player in Bruins history to play 1,000 games with the team.
 In the game, he recorded assists on both goals by Boston from Charlie McAvoy and James van Riemsdyk, respectively.
 On April 4, Marchand recorded his 400th NHL goal in a 4–1 Bruins win over the Carolina Hurricanes on Hurricanes goaltender Frederik Andersen to become the fifth player in Bruins history to reach the marker.
 He finished the season playing in all 82 games and recording 29 goals and 38 assists for 67 points as the Bruins clinched the fourth seed in the East.
-With a two-goal performance in Game 3 of the first round of the 2024 playoffs against the Toronto Maple Leafs, Marchand tied Cam Neely for most playoff goals in Bruins history, with 55.
-In Game 4, Marchand recorded his 56th career playoff goal to pass Neely for sole possession for most playoff goals in Bruins history.
+With a two-goal performance in game three of the first round of the 2024 playoffs against the Toronto Maple Leafs, Marchand tied Cam Neely for most playoff goals in Bruins history, with 55.
+In game four, Marchand recorded his 56th career playoff goal to pass Neely for sole possession for most playoff goals in Bruins history.
 Marchand and the Bruins would defeat the fifth-seeded Maple Leafs in seven games.
-In the first period of Game 3 of the Bruins second round matchup against the second-seeded and eventual Stanley Cup champion Florida Panthers, Marchand was the target of a sucker punch hit by Sam Bennett.
+In the first period of game three of the Bruins second round matchup against the second-seeded and eventual Stanley Cup champion Florida Panthers, Marchand was the target of a sucker punch hit by Sam Bennett.
 Marchand was injured on the play, and although he attempted to continue to play, he was later taken out of the game.
 Marchand missed Games 4 and 5 of the series as a result of the injury.
 There was no penalty called on Bennett during the play, as well as no disciplinary action by the NHL Department of Player Safety, raising concerns about the NHL's approach to the series.
-Many NHL personalities spoke out against the hit and the NHL response, such as former NHL referee Tim Peel, and former NHL players and current analysts Paul Bissonnette and Colby Armstrong, and Bruins general manager Don Sweeney.
-Marchand would return for Game 6 of the series, but the Bruins would lose, and thus got eliminated by the Panthers for the second straight season, this time in the second round.
+Many NHL personalities spoke out against the hit and the NHL response, such as former NHL referee Tim Peel, and former NHL players and current analysts Paul Bissonnette and Colby Armstrong (of the Spittin' Chiclets podcast), and Bruins general manager Don Sweeney.
+Marchand would return for game six of the series, but the Bruins would lose, and thus got eliminated by the Panthers for the second straight season, this time in the second round.